Skip to Content

-At Massey you are also required to complete 900 hours of approved summer vacation employment (over three summer breaks) in the food industry.
+At Massey you are also required to complete 800 hours of approved summer vacation employment (over two summer breaks) in the food industry.
 This is more than other food qualifications in New Zealand and means that you come out with a broader understanding of the food industry, some great experiences for your CV and you will be ready to start work from the day you graduate.

 The study of food technology is science and engineering-based.
-It combines fundamental sciences, mathematics and statistics, and the more applied sciences and engineering with business and management.
+It combines fundamental sciences, mathematics, chemistry and physics and the more applied sciences and engineering with business and management.